HaoZeke/gasSweetening-Report/report/md/01_Introduction-chap.md

 project involves suggestion of a suitable solvent, design of absorption and stripping column, process description and a relevant material and energy balance of the overall plant giving details of the major equipment used in the plant as well as cost estimation and economic feasibility of the project.
+The plant structure is shown in @fig:plantStruct.

 ## Project Goals